Fans 4ONE OK ROCK LogoONE OK ROCK Logounofficial wiki / fan page

 What is PRIMAL FOOTMARK?

 PRIMAL FOOTMARK is ONE OK ROCK's official fan club, offering exclusive content and special benefits for dedicated fans.
-Members gain access to behind-the-scenes footage, early ticket reservations for concerts, limited-edition merchandise, and exclusive updates directly from the band.
-They also receive an annual subscription-based digital booklet called PRIMAL FOOTMARK.
+Members gain access to behind-the-scenes videos, photos, early ticket information, limited-edition merchandise, and direct updates from the band.
+Each year, subscribers receive a digital edition of the PRIMAL FOOTMARK BOOK, a collectible packed with exclusive materials unavailable anywhere else.

 From the creator of Fans4ONEOKROCK's site